 - Stéphane Lecouteux

-- History and learning, Christian religion and belief, Making manuscripts
+- Making manuscripts, Christian religion and belief, History and learning

 Through the evidence of manuscript production Stéphane Lecouteux traces the history of Normandy and the region’s close ties with England before and after the Norman Conquest of 1066.